aleetxyz/DOSGPT/README.md

-# DOSGPT88
+# DOSGPT

-A ChatGPT PoC client for vintage computers under MS-DOS made in C
+A ChatGPT MS-DOS PoC client for 8088 class computers, made in C

 ![Chat GPT in IBM 5160](./media/splash.png)